KS Real Estate Commission

 No, The Commission does not license companies.
 Individuals are licensed to do business under a company name, which is approved by the Commission.

 Search for business or a licensee using Licensee Search.
-If your search does not produce any results, try entering the business name in the "Trade Name" field instead.
+If your search does not produce any results, try entering the business name in the "DBA/Trade Name" field instead.

 Since the Commission does not license companies, there is no company renewal.
 The company will remain open as long as the responsible brokers license is valid and in good standing.